joluizquierdo/LazyVimConfig/README.md

+> [!WARNING]
-I no longer use LazyVim I switched to a custom minimal configuration that you can check [here](https://github.com/joluizquierdo/neovim).
+> I no longer use LazyVim I switched to a custom minimal configuration
+> that you can check [here](https://github.com/joluizquierdo/neovim).

 # 💤 LazyVim